 Madison Heady was diagnosed with ataxic cerebral palsy at birth and didn't walk unassisted until she was eight.
-But she went on to become a national athletics silver medallist for the 1500m and set a new Australian record for her classification for the 5km race in 2020.
+She went on to become a national athletics silver medallist for the 1500m and set a new Australian record for her classification for the 5km race in 2020.
 Later that year, Madison was in a serious car accident and had to re-learn to walk a second time.
-With determination, hard work and a nevergive-up attitude, Madison is now back training.
+With determination, hard work and a never-give up-attitude, 22-year-old Madison is now back training.